RWS/studio-api-docs/apiconcepts/filetypesupport/extending_the_filter_component_builder.md

-Extending the Filter Component Builder
+# Extending the Filter Component Builder

-===
-This section shows how to extend an existing file type plug-in
+This page shows how to extend an existing file type plug-in.

->[!NOTE]
->
->Please note that this functionality is only available in Studio 2011 SP3.

-Existing file type plug-in can be extended by implementing the ```IFileTypeComponentBuilderAdapter``` interface and applying the ```FileTypeComponentBuilderExtensionAttribute``` attribute to the component builder class.
-Using this technique it is easy to add new [Pre and Post Tweakers](native_file_tweakers.md), add new Native and Bilingual Content Processors to the [Parser](the_file_parser.md) and to the [Writer]the_file_writer.md) and add new Verifiers (Native or Bilingual).
-It also allows to redefine the file type plug-ins [Sniffer](the_file_sniffer.md) and the [IFileTypeInformation](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.IntegrationApi.IFileTypeInformation.yml) associated to the file type plug-in.
-For more advanced users it is also possible to define a new [File Preview mechanism](the_filter_preview.md) to existing file type plug-in.
+You can extend an existing file type plug-in by implementing the `IFileTypeComponentBuilderAdapter` interface and applying the `FileTypeComponentBuilderExtensionAttribute` attribute to the component builder class.
+This approach lets you add [pre- and post-tweakers](native_file_tweakers.md), add native and bilingual content processors to the [parser](the_file_parser.md) and [writer](the_file_writer.md), and add native or bilingual verifiers.
+It also lets you redefine the plug-in [sniffer](the_file_sniffer.md), update the associated [IFileTypeInformation](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.IntegrationApi.IFileTypeInformation.yml), or define a new [file preview mechanism](the_filter_preview.md) for an existing file type plug-in.

-How to do it
+## How to extend a builder
---

-The Filter extension implementation consists of a class that implements the ```IFileTypeComponentBuilderAdapter``` interface.
-The original File Type Component Builder can be accessed by the ```Original``` property.
-For example to add a new [IFilePreTweaker](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.IFilePreTweaker.yml) to the existing SimpleText Filter provided with the examples of this SDK it is enough to implement the [BuildFileExtractor](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.IntegrationApi.DynamicFilterComponentBuilder.yml#Sdl_FileTypeSupport_Framework_IntegrationApi_DynamicFilterComponentBuilder_BuildFileExtractor_System_String_) method, call the original method and add the new tweaker to the [INativeExtractor](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.INativeExtractor.yml) using [AddFileTweaker](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.IntegrationApi.IFileExtractor.yml#Sdl_FileTypeSupport_Framework_IntegrationApi_IFileExtractor_AddFileTweaker_Sdl_FileTypeSupport_Framework_NativeApi_IFilePreTweaker_) method.
-The following code shows how to do this:
+A filter extension is implemented as a class that implements `IFileTypeComponentBuilderAdapter`.
+You can access the original File Type Component Builder through the `Original` property.

+For example, to add a new [IFilePreTweaker](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.IFilePreTweaker.yml) to the existing SimpleText filter from the SDK samples, implement the [BuildFileExtractor](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.IntegrationApi.DynamicFilterComponentBuilder.yml#Sdl_FileTypeSupport_Framework_IntegrationApi_DynamicFilterComponentBuilder_BuildFileExtractor_System_String_) method, call the original method, and add the tweaker to the [INativeExtractor](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.INativeExtractor.yml) by using [AddFileTweaker](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.IntegrationApi.IFileExtractor.yml#Sdl_FileTypeSupport_Framework_IntegrationApi_IFileExtractor_AddFileTweaker_Sdl_FileTypeSupport_Framework_NativeApi_IFilePreTweaker_).
+The following example shows this pattern:

 # [C#](#tab/tabid-1)
 ```cs